invap/rt-monitor-example-app/README.md

 	resume(&reporting_clk);
 	//
 	```
-4. *[patched app self loggable](https://github.com/invap/rt-monitor-example-app/tree/main/patched%20app%20self%20loggable/)*: it is identical to the implementation presented in **2.** but including the considerations discussed above, in **3.**, about the use of an implementation of the ADC with self-logging capability.
+4. *[patched app self-logging](https://github.com/invap/rt-monitor-example-app/tree/main/patched%20app%20self%20loggable/)*: it is identical to the implementation presented in **2.** but including the considerations discussed above, in **3.**, about the use of an implementation of the ADC with self-logging capability.

 ## A comment on the use of the stopwatch `reporting_clk`